theycallmewolf/theycallmewolf/README.md

 <br />

 `` const currentWork = ``
-* teaming with the great guys from [Wildstyle](https://www.wildstyle-network.com/)
+* "Changing the way the world moves" as a Rockstar Developer with an epic team at [Critical TechWorks](https://www.criticaltechworks.com/)
-* available for freelance projects
+* <s>available for freelance projects</s>